 Get a squeeze bottle.

-Personally, I use big glass jars, but this requires really swift movements in order to pour the mixture exactly where I want it.
+I use glass jars, personally, but this requires really swift movements in order to pour the mixture exactly where I want it.
 It might be helpful to use a squeeze bottle instead – especially when you’re just starting out.
-Just make sure it’s BPA-free. ;)
+Look for BPA-free. ;)

 Follow with an acidic rinse.